Esri/cdf-provider-duckdb/providers/elasticsql/README.md

 ## TODO:
 - replace wildfires json with much larger NY taxi json dataset (1 million rows) and compress to tar.gz
 - insert larger taxi json to ES with modifying loader.js
+- convert it to a pass-through provider by implementing SQL `LIMIT`
 - slim down dependencies, remove joi schema validation
 - implement checking for metadata request and fetching geometry extent from ES
 - implement geojson.metadata, geojson.filtersApplied, and geojson.crs